 A very small mobile puzzle game I made for Android and IOS where you have to rotate hex tiles in order to connect rivers.
 I focused on a simple mechanic and relaxing atmosphere.
 The work involved the whole project from start to completion, including publishing and some basic marketing.

 Cats in Mechs

-An upcoming top-down action adventure game mobile game about mech combat with RPG elements and base-building.
+Commissioned work on an upcoming top-down action adventure mobile game about mech combat with RPG elements and base-building.
 I’m currently working on the project as a programmer for core systems, gameplay, save system, procedural level generation and a whole lot more.

 A commissioned Unity editor extension that helps developers quickly and easily prototype in-game voice dialogue.

 A commissioned Ouya 2D top down sci-fi roguelite set in space.
 The gameplay consists of real-time exploration with turn based combat.

 A commissioned prototype for an FPS fantasy project Djinn Tales — a steampunk/fantasy/adventure mix for PC.
 Includes an FPS camera, various movement controls, ladder climbing, ranged and melee weapons.
 A basic modular dialogue and quest system that allows interactive world objects and actors and allows easy editing for level designers.